- Sanctions measures

 Set out in paragraph 3 (e) of resolution 1591 (2005)

 The Committee comprises all 15 members of the Security Council and makes its decisions by consensus.
-The current Chair of the Committee, for the period ending 31 December 2017, is His Excellency Mr. Volodymyr Yelchenko (Ukraine).
-The two Vice-Chairs for 2017 are Italy and Senegal .
+The current Chair of the Committee, for the period ending 31 December 2018, is Her Excellency Ms. Joanna Wronecka (Poland).
+The two Vice-Chairs for 2018 are The Netherlands and Côte d'Ivoire.
 The Committee prepares annual reports of its activities.
 The Committee has Guidelines for the conduct of its work.
 Formal and Informal meetings of the Committee are announced in the Journal of the United Nations.
 The work of the Committee is supported by the Panel of Experts on the Sudan.

 The Committee is mandated to: